 We obviously kept the toilet (it's made in Canada, I couldn't toss it!), tile (because it runs through the adjacent halls as well) and vanity (good condition, plus the tile runs up to but not under it, so we left it in place and painted it to match the walls).
 With all this un-jazzed stuff, we needed something to jazz up the space.
 A simple mirror was a practical change.
-Next we upgraded the counter with the same grey laminate we have in the kitchen, and added a chic black faucet.
-The glass sink, the jewel of the room, has been a hit with everyone.
+Next we upgraded the counter with the same grey laminate we have in the kitchen, and added a chic black faucet (see here for similar).
+The glass vessel sink (see here for similar), the jewel of the room, has been a hit with everyone.

-A new towel bar added some storage, and art is always a good solution for making a space seem fresh.
+A new towel bar from Target added some storage (this one is kind of similar), and art is always a good solution for making a space seem fresh.
 After these changes, we had the half bath you recognize from other posts: